HubPages is a one-of-a-kind online community of writers, editors, artists, and everyday enthusiasts sharing expertise and information.

 In some cases, is it okay to leave a product in an Amazon Capsule: If the reader will want to see the image of the product, for example, or if it adds visual interest to the page.
 If you have a detailed and personal description attached to the Amazon product, that might be a good reason for using a capsule instead of an in-text link.

-Open-faced (or bald) links, such as https://hubpageshelp.com, are not allowed within the body of the article and are not allowed to be hyperlinked in Text Capsules that are used for citations.
-Instead, write descriptive anchor text, such as “visit the HubPages help center,” and use that (see next section).
+Open-faced (or bare) links, such as https://hubpageshelp.com, are not allowed within the body of the article and are not allowed to be hyperlinked in Text Capsules that are used for citations.
+Instead, write descriptive anchor text, such as "visit the HubPages help center," and use that (see section about anchor text below).

 Any link included in an article should:

 - include additional information,